Stick-slip in a stack: how slip dissonance reveals aging: Numerical simulations

 \subsection{Numerical results}

-Our numerical model allows us to first illustrate the simple reflection above on the role of driving.
-We consider a driving rigidity such that $\Phi \simeq 10^{-3}$ (rigid driving) and $\Phi \simeq 10^{-6}$ (compliant driving).
+Our numerical model allows us to first illustrate the simple argumentation on the role of driving that we made above.
+We consider a driving rigidity such that $\Phi \simeq 10^{-3}$ (stiff driving) and $\Phi \simeq 10^{-6}$ (compliant driving).
 In the two-dimensional model, $A = n_x \ell_0$, such that $K_s = 4G$ for our geometry; we use $K = 10^{-3}$ and $K = 10^{-6}$ and $G = 1 / 2$.
-In \cref{fig:2a} and \cref{fig:2b}, for rigid and compliant driving, respectively, we plot a typical macroscopic stress $\Sigma$ (volume-averaged stress) as a function of applied lever rotation $\gamma$.
+In \cref{fig:2a} and \cref{fig:2b}, for stiff and compliant driving, respectively, we plot a typical macroscopic stress $\Sigma$ (volume-averaged stress) as a function of applied shear $\gamma$.
 Note that the stress is shown in units of the typical yield stress of one block, and the rotation in units of the rotation needed to yield a typical block at $i = 1$.

 Macroscopic slip events are defined when all blocks along one or more layers yield at least once.
 Below, we will refer to sliding interfaces and associated quantities by an index $a$, while $i$ will be kept as the running index for the layers.
 Slip events correspond to macroscopic stress drops in \cref{fig:2a,fig:2b}, and we distinguish between `single-slip' events (all blocks on a single layer yield at least once) and `multi-slip' events (all blocks on more than one layer yield at least once).
-Stress drops produced by single-slip events are labeled following the layer color code introduced in \cref{fig:1}, while muti-slip events are kept black.
+Stress drops produced by single-slip events are labeled following the color code introduced in \cref{fig:1}, while multi-slip events are kept black.
 These slip events are separated by `stick' intervals during which only microscopic events are observed, where one or several blocks yield at least once, as indicated with markers (black dots).